 Felicity is an established freelance travel writer.
 Her work regularly appears in a number of UK magazines accompanied by her own accomplished photography.
 Her first book, 'Call of the White' was published in 2011 and was selected as a finalist in the internationally respected Banff Mountain Book Competition.
-Her second book 'Alone in Antarctica' is due for release in August 2013.
+Her second book 'Alone in Antarctica' was released in August 2013.

 Alone in Antarctica (Summersdale, 2013)

 "What would it feel like to be out there alone in that empty vastness?
 Just before midnight on 24 November 2011, 34-year-old British woman Felicity Aston is left completely alone on the coast of Antarctica.
 The isolation is instant and devastating.
 Only three people in the world have crossed Antarctica alone.
 The first two were men and both Norwegian.
 Felicity was to become the third.
 Within days, frozen into her facemask and reflecting on what had drawn her to such a place, she was battling desperate weather as she towed her heavy sledges.
 Every morning she wakes believing she cannot face another day as the expedition becomes a race against time to reach the coast before the last flight out.
 This gripping and inspirational account of personal endurance shows what you can achieve when you grit your teeth and decide just to get through the day ahead."

 Call of the White: Taking the World to the South Pole (Summersdale, 2011)

 "Could YOU Ski to the South Pole?
 That was the challenge that British adventurer Felicity Aston put to women from around the Commonwealth as she set out to create the most international all-female expedition ever to ski to the Pole.
 The team would not be experienced explorers but 'ordinary' women who wanted to inspire others to follow their dreams or make a change for the better in their lives.
 She received more than 800 applications.
 'What is skiing?' asked someone in Ghana.